2010 Computer model of intensification scheme, Melbourne, Australia (green & dark blue areas do not change)

 Finally, what comes across as the open-ended five-stories-plus prescription for built form risks putting the project of building the city into the hands of a few developers—that relatively small number of firms that can pull off large projects.
 As we are seeing in Vancouver today, this can have distorting effects in the democratic process, presenting destabilizing results in local real estate markets and building unwanted results in the neighbourhoods.

-The Adams analysis for Melbourne points in the direction of new opportunities for the intensification in cities experiencing over 60 years of suburban development.
-In these sites, shifting paradigm to human-scale urbanism presents a comparative advantage over building more sprawl.
+The Adams analysis for Melbourne points in the direction of new opportunities for intensification in cities experiencing over 60 years of suburban development.
+In these places, shifting paradigm to human-scale urbanism presents a comparative advantage over building more sprawl—specifically ‘vertical’ sprawl.
 Suburbs are out of favour with the ageing Baby Boomers and global capital investment portfolios (see this story in the Georgia Straight).
-This type of investor is after a standardized product with a market-tested record of performance.
+This type of investor—and the banking and development industries that stand behind them—is after a standardized product with a market-tested, known record of performance.
 However, the construction of luxury condominiums is fuelling land speculation and driving up housing prices beyond the reach of most working families.

-Human-scale, high-density urbanism built from apartments, row houses and cottage lots represents the buildable middle ground.
+Human-scale, middle-density urbanism built from garden apartments, courtyard houses, row houses and cottage lots, represents the buildable middle ground.
 However, achieving a human-scale city presents new and interesting challenges.
-We must acknowledge that for more than 60 years ‘urbanism’ has not been practiced in these places.
+We must acknowledge that for more than 60 years ‘urbanism’ has not been practiced in many of these suburban cities.
 After such a long sojourn the primary elements of good urbanism are either long forgotten, or not well understood.
-Hence, a careful and balanced conversation must unfold educating the community as a whole about alternatives, and identifying the concrete values upon which we can build a consensus vision of change.
+Hence, a careful and balanced conversation must unfold incrementally, educating the community as a whole about alternatives, and identifying through public consultation the concrete values upon which we can build a consensus vision of change.

-By identifying the ‘easy target sites’ or ‘low hanging fruit’, and then assigning as much density as necessary to reach arbitrary figures of future population growth, the Melbourne approach fails to present a reliable prescription for change.
+By identifying the ‘easy targets’ or ‘low hanging fruit’, and then assigning as much density as necessary to reach arbitrary figures of future population growth, the Melbourne approach fails to present a reliable prescription for change.
 By excluding row house frontages, parcels without rear lanes, industrial zones, heritage sites and heritage overlay districts, the analysis is excluding too much.
 The emerging portrait of planning either has its head buried firmly in the sand, or is in the pocket of a few key syndicates.
 The disturbing possibility dawns that the best bits of cities (10%) are being auctioned off to the tower builders while the rest of the city (90%) is being left to fester.
 There are many important points in Don Adams’s presentation (view video here).
-Yet, in the final analysis, this is another version of building the city we don’t want.
+Yet, in the final analysis, this is another version of ‘the city we get is not the city we want.’

 Video presentation recorded: